Do I need life insurance if I'm single?

 Explore Progressive's editorial standards for Answers articles to find out why you can trust the insurance information you find here.

-Even if you're single, life insurance can protect others from financial burdens that could be brought on by your passing.
-Plus, life insurance rates for a young person are generally lower than they are for other customers.
-Since life insurance policies can last anywhere from 10 years to your entire life, getting life insurance while you're single and young could let you access lower rates and longer terms, which could be especially helpful if you were already planning to get life insurance further down the line.
+If you happen to be young and single, you may pay less for coverage since life insurance rates tend to be lower for younger people than they are for older policyholders.
+Life insurance policies can last anywhere from one year to your entire life, so getting life insurance while you're single and young could let you access lower rates and longer terms.
+That could be especially helpful if you think you may need life insurance further down the line.

 What situations make it worth getting life insurance if you're single?